RickyL-2000/TTS/README.md

 # TTS
-A Noteboos for Learning TTS
+A Notebook for Learning TTS